campusdomar/PuMuKIT2-doc/UserGuide.md

 It is a module that allows you to manage roles with people linked to multimedia objects.
 These roles can be as follows:

--   Public: these are shown to everybody through the feeds and the Web portal.
+-   **Public**: these are shown to everybody through the feeds and the Web portal.

--   Private: these are used internally to manage and catalogue multimedia objects in a better way.
+-   **Private**: these are used internally to manage and catalogue multimedia objects in a better way.
 They are not shown in the Web portal.

 ![](images/PuMuKit_2_Content_Admin_Guide_v1.1_html_4973185c.png)